g3w-suite/g3w-suite-documentation/datamanagement.md

 * **reading mode**
   * SQL Server
-  * Virtual layer
+  * Virtal layer

-The suite also allows you to manage the consultation and editing of:
+The suite also allows you to manage in consultation ed editing:
- * **simple join data with no nesting limits**
+ * **simple join data**
  * **1:N relation data**
- * **N:M relation data**

 ## Data on DB Server

-If your geographic data is stored on `Server DB`, it will be sufficient to allow access to the DB from the IP address on which the application is installed.
+If your geographical data are stored on `Server DB`, it will be sufficient to allow access to the DB from the IP address on which the application is installed.

-## Data on SpatiaLite/GeoPackage or OGR format
+## Data on SpatiaLite or OGR format
-If your geographical data are stored on `SpatiaLite`, `GeoPackage` or an other physical files (`.shp`, `.kml`, `.tif`...) located on your local PC, you will need:
+If your geographical data are stored on `SpatiaLite` or on physical files (`.gpkg`, `.shp`, `.kml`, `.tif`...) located on your local PC, you will need:
-* **organize data and projects** in predefined local directories and subdirectories
+* **organize data and projects** in predefined localy directories and subdirectories
 * **upload/synchronize geographic data to the corresponding folder located on the server** where the application is installed

-**Of course, mixed solutions with geographical data on PostGreSQL/PostGIS, SpatiaLite and other formats will also be possible.**
+**Of course, mixed solutions with geographical data on PostGreSQL/PostGis, SpatiaLite and other formats will also be possible.**

 ### Organization of data and projects